DShirk/mb-docs/docs/Specifications/intro.md

 ## What problems are we trying to solve?

-Currently, our corpus of legal data is fractured and disjointed?
-Meaning it is difficult to look at a particular conclusion we've drawn and understand it's useage elsewhere in our corpus.
+Currently, the relationships between certain legal conclusions and their supporting information must be identified and recorded manually by Shirk Law employees.

+We aim to automate the answers to questions like:
+"Have I answered this question about the law before?"
 "Where else have I cited this conclusion I made?"
+"What other conclusions reference this authority?"

 ## What components do we need to achieve our goal?

-- A tool for assembling charts from these data points for presentation.
+- A tool for assembling tables with information from our database.
-- A tool to build pages or documents that contain charts, paragraphs of text, diagrams, etc to deliver to clients.
+- A tool to build documents that contain deliverables such as tables, text, diagrams, images, etc to deliver to clients.
-- A tool to enter, update, and delete data and relationships in our database.
+- A tool to enter, update, and delete conclusions and the relationships between conclusions in our database.

-## Extras

-- A web scraper to pull data from different authorities and enter it into our database.
-- A parser to chunk text from PDF/other documents and enter it into our database.
-- An AI assistant to perform grounded searches on our database.

 # 2. Overall Description